jsabater/calabruix/content/posts/hugo/blog-with-blowfish/index.md

 > You can check the maximum Hugo version supported by the theme in its `config.toml` file and adjust your Hugo version accordingly.

-When in need to upgrade to a newer version of the engine or the theme, use the following Git command at the root directory of the website.
+When in need to upgrade to a newer version of the theme, use the following Git command at the root directory of the website.

 ```bash
 cd ~/Sites/mywebsite